vastopol/disco/README.md

 disassembler prototype 1 complete

-currently working on completing a reassembling disassembler before starting the decompiler.
+currently working on completing a reassembling disassembler before starting the decompiler phase.

 `disco` is integrated with the `lc3tools` and `lcc-1.3` C language compiler.